Please contact the Freedom of Information Team at the Department for Child Protection:

 These records are held by State Records of South Australia (1919 - current).

-State Ward Index cards, often referred to as SWICs, are among the oldest records kept by the Government relating to children in care.
+Index cards relating to State Wards, often referred to as State Ward Index cards, or SWICs, are among the oldest records kept by the Government relating to children in care.
+They contain basic information about children in care, their parents/guardians, and where they were placed.
 These index cards were created as administrative records for children when they came into the care of the State Children’s Department and its successors.
 The cards were used from 1900 through to the early 1990s.
 During that time they were kept in the Central Records Branch of the Department.
+These index cards relate to children who were placed in children’s homes and other institutions, and to children who were placed in foster care.

 SWICs contain varying amounts of information.
 A child’s ‘card’ can consist of a single card or a group of up to 8 cards.
 Most cards record the child’s details such as name and date of birth and last place of residence.
 They may also include the names of parents, reasons for admission, lists of placements and movements between institutions and/or foster care and date of leaving care.
 Some provide information about absconding, medical care and schooling as well as a few brief comments on the child’s care arrangements.